Find Affordable College Courses

 13 Yearly Graduations

 University of Wisconsin - Madison comes in at #12 on our list of the most popular colleges offering doctor's degrees in history.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to history majors at UW - Madison.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in history from UW - Madison.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+University of Wisconsin - Madison history graduates who receive their doctor's degree go on to jobs earning a median salary of $59,705.

 12 Yearly Graduations

 The University of Texas at Austin is the 15th most popular school in the nation for students seeking a doctor's degree in history.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-The history program at The University of Texas at Austin awarded 12 doctor's degrees during the 2020-2021 school year.
-Of these students, 33% were women and 17% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in history from UT Austin.
+Of these students, 36% were women and 18% were members of underrepresented racial-ethnic groups.
+Data shows that UT Austin graduates that hold this degree go on to make a median salary of $59,705.

 #16